invariantlabs-ai/invariant/README.md

 * A library of *built-in checkers* for detecting **sensitive data, prompt injections, moderation violations, and more.**

-* [An expressive policy language](#policy-language) for defining security policies and constraints with support for incremental checking.
+* [An expressive policy language](#policy-language) for defining security policies and constraints.

-* [Dataflow analysis for a contextual understanding](#policy-language) of private and untrusted flows, allowing for fine-grained security checks.
+* [Data flow analysis for a contextual understanding](#policy-language) of agent behavior, allowing for fine-grained security checks.

 * [Real-time monitoring](#real-time-monitoring-of-an-openai-agent) and analysis of AI agents and other tool-calling LLM applications.